matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

  * Or we could make *ALL* relations a DAG, so we can spot holes at the next relation, and go walk the DAG to pull in the missing relations?
 Then, the next relation for an event could pull in any of the missing relations.
-   Socially this probably doesn't work as reactions will likely drop-off over time, so by the time your server comes back there won't be any more reactions pulling the missing ones in.
+   Socially this probably doesn't work as reactions will likely drop off over time, so by the time your server comes back there won't be any more reactions pulling the missing ones in.
  * Could we also ask the server, after a gap, to provide all the relations which